 The Ward 5 Awards Ceremony was rescheduled for March 12 7-8:30 PM at Ivy City Smokehouse (1356 Okie St NE).
 Mr. Stoute announced that there will be a walkthrough on Education Hill in Carver-Langston, in collaboration with Councilmember Allen's office, to observe issues with safety concerns and existing conditions with multiple schools in that area.
 The walkthrough was rescheduled for March 25 at 3 PM, meeting at the corner of Benning Rd. and 26th, across the street from the school.
 Mr. Stoute announced that performance oversight hearings are ongoing at this time; the Child and Family Services agency hearing will be February 13 (11 am - 6 pm).
 Mr. Stoute also shared that the Councilmember's office and others are working with Comm.
 Rhodes to determine what actions should be taken regarding 1850 Kendall St. NE in Ivy City; the property has been the subject of concerns for years.
 Mr. Stoute shared information on how his office works with unhoused or squatting residents and connects them with the appropriate resources.
 This is especially important during hypothermia season; residents may not be aware that during hypothermia season all DC shelters have an "open door" policy and will not turn people away (more information: https://dhs.dc.gov/extremeweather).
-Councilmember Parker's office is working towards scheduling a meeting and determining next steps.
+Councilmember Parker's office is working with Congresswoman Norton's office regarding the USPS issues in Ward 5 and they are working towards scheduling a meeting and determining next steps.